teuben/demo/README.md

      git push
 ```
 If everybody behaves you can almost now live with git, much like you did with CVS.

+## GIT using SSH

+You can even avoid using places like github and bitbucket, or setting up your own gitlab, by using your ssh account into the department
+computers.
+See http://www.astro.umd.edu/~teuben/git/ for a writeup.
+If you set your permissions correctly, it is also as safe as those
+permissions.

 ## Some comments on using git